 Parkinson’s disease is mostly a clinical diagnosis.
-In other words, examination by a doctor experienced in Parkinson’s disease is usually sufficient for diagnosis and treatment.
+In other words, an examination by a doctor experienced in Parkinson’s disease is usually sufficient for diagnosis and treatment.

 Although the formal criteria are somewhat complicated (bradykinesia, one of this, three of that etc…), it would be reasonable to simplify them for this article.